rubyworks/tomparse/README.md

     ...
 ```

-When this is parsed the TomDoc instance will have a `tags` property containing,
-`{'todo'=>'This is a todo note.'}`, rather then adding the TODO line in with
+When this is parsed, rather then lumping the TODO line in with the description,
-the description.
+the TomDoc instance will have a `tags` property containing `{'todo'=>'This is a todo note.'}`.

 ## Resources